 Lucky Danger’s menu in DC and in Arlington is bifurcated between Chinese-American takeout classics that the older generation created to cater to American palates—items like orange beef and crab rangoon—and more traditional Chinese dishes that Ma describes as “the kind of things you couldn’t get at a Chinese restaurant growing up unless your parents were with you.”
 That includes plates like braised pork belly with mustard greens, or egg omelet with pickled radish.
 And while the idea isn’t to make cheffy food, there are a few touches from the duo’s fine dining backgrounds, like duck fried rice that incorporates tea-smoked duck and duck confit (both D’Artagnan, though it doesn’t list the boutique purveyor on the menu).

 That being said, Ma attributes Lucky Danger’s popularity to the fact it isn’t fussy.
 “You can know what you want to order without looking at the menu,” he says.
 (Spring rolls and lo mein?
 Check).
 The kung pao is just kung pao.
-Though most Chinese-American takeouts don’t also serve Szechuan pepper-spiked tequila cocktails.
+Though most Chinese-American takeouts don’t also serve Szechuan pepper-spiked tequila cocktails like the DC location.

 Lucky Danger Arlington.
 1101 S Joyce St, Unit B27, Arlington.